Skip to main content

 • Ability to charge higher licensing fees to support effective regulatory structure

-• Because only well-capitalized businesses can enter market due to high fees, it may create a more stable market
+• Because only well capitalized businesses can enter market due to high fees, creating more stable market

 • Ability to regulate supply of product and react to changing conditions in the market to prevent oversaturation